bespoke-silicon-group/hb_starlite/README.md

 So you'll see everything in this repository, including this README file, when you type `ls`.

 One additional note: please type `python3`, not just `python`, to use Python.
+And if you need to install packages, use `pip3` instead of just `pip`.
 All our tools are installed for Python 3.x, and `python` on this system is Python 2.x.

 [reg]: https://gitlab.sdh.cloud/2019-06-submissions/washingtonsdhph1/hb_starlite/container_registry